 Skoda says the Vision iV showcases a more “emotional” design, featuring sharper bumpers and restyled LED lights at the front and rear.
 The Vision iV is aiming for a sportier look than the one modelled on the Vision E concept two years ago.

-We also know that the production car will be available in two bodystyles.
-A practical, Kodiaq-sized model will arrive first, followed by a more coupe-like version that sacrifices some space for its extra style.
+When Skoda's electric models arrive, the practical, Kodiaq-sized model will be launched first, followed by this more coupe-like version that sacrifices some space for its extra style.